Route

-As soon as you have collected your rental car, set course for your Caractère hotel where you will spend the first two nights of your unforgettable trip.
+As soon as you’ve collected your hire car, head to your Caractère hotel, where you’ll spend the first two nights of your unforgettable trip.

 Day 2: The Kvarner Bay

 Opatija is one of the oldest tourist resorts and the heart of the Kvarner Bay.
-Thanks to the construction of a railway line in 1730 and the arrival of renowned doctors, Opatija soon became a spa resort of international renown.
-This is where aristocrats, Viennese neurotics and Russian writer Chekhov came to relax.
-The 'Vienna by the sea' is the sign of the Belle Epoque, with lush parks and luxurious villas in Baroque, neoclassical and Sezessional styles and former summer residences of the Austro-Hungarian elite.
-Perhaps most beloved is the 12-kilometre-long promenade, named after Austrian Emperor Franz Josef, which connected Lovran with the fishing village of Volosko.
+Thanks to the construction of a railway line in 1730 and the arrival of renowned doctors, Opatija quickly became a spa resort of international renown.
+Aristocrats, Viennese neurotics and the Russian writer Chekhov came here to relax.
+The ‘Vienna by the Sea’ is a showcase of the Belle Époque, with lush parks and luxurious villas in Baroque, Neoclassical and Secessionist styles, as well as former summer residences of the Austro-Hungarian elite.
+Perhaps the most beloved feature is the 12-kilometre-long promenade, named after the Austrian Emperor Franz Josef, which linked Lovran with the fishing village of Volosko.

 Day 3: Along the Učka Mountains to Pula

-Owing to the shelter of the Učka Mountains, the Kvarner Riviera is home to exotic vegetation.
-A beautiful coastal road leads to Brestova, from where boats depart for the beautiful island of Cres.
-Your journey continues to Pula with its Roman amphitheatre, which today also serves as an impressive setting for numerous cultural events, opera and theatre performances.
-The historic centre with its beautiful Forum Square and narrow streets is undoubtedly a must-see.
-For the next five nights, stay at one of our hotels in the area.
+Thanks to the shelter provided by the Učka Mountains, the Kvarner Riviera boasts exotic vegetation.
+A beautiful coastal road leads to Brestova, from where boats depart for the lovely island of Cres.
+Your journey continues to Pula with its Roman amphitheatre, which today also serves as an impressive backdrop for numerous cultural events, opera and theatre performances.
+The historic centre, with its beautiful Forum Square and narrow streets, is definitely worth a visit.
+You will spend the next five nights in one of our hotels in the area.

 Day 4: Rovinj

-The charming Rovinj is arguably Istria's most beautiful and picturesque town, perched on a peninsula, with facades in warm colours and stepped alleys that look particularly Italian.
-In fact, street signs there are written in both Italian and Croatian, and the best restaurants are not on the quay, but in narrow alleys.
-Until the 18th century, this was an island and so the sea still seems everywhere.
-Not surprisingly, this seductively beautiful town has traditionally attracted numerous artists from all over the world.
-People often call Rovinj 'the most beautiful town in Istria'.
-And not without good reason...
+The charming town of Rovinj is perhaps the most beautiful and picturesque town in Istria, situated on a peninsula, with facades in warm colours and stairways that look distinctly Italian.
+Incidentally, street signs are written in both Italian and Croatian, and the best restaurants are not on the waterfront but tucked away in narrow alleys.
+Until the 18th century, this was an island, so the sea still seems to be everywhere.
+It is no surprise that this enchantingly beautiful town has traditionally attracted numerous artists from all corners of the world.
+Rovinj is often called ‘the most beautiful town in Istria’.
+And rightly so...

-Day 5: The Brioni Islands and the Kamenjak Nature Park
+Day 5: The Brijuni Islands and Kamenjak Nature Park

-Day 6: The verdant Istria: land of truffles, wines and olive oil
+Day 6: Green Istria: land of truffles, wines and olive oil

-It's time for the highlight of your trip.
-You will drive through the high and fortified village of Grožnjan, with its ochre-coloured houses, alleys and squares to Motovun, a medieval town, and Livade, an agricultural village and important 'truffle centre'.
-Back in ancient times, Roman emperors wanted only these truffles on their plates A truffle fair still takes place here every year.
-In the afternoon, near Beram, you can admire the extraordinary frescoes in the Gothic chapel of St Maria delle Lastre.
-You will continue to Hum, which prides itself on being the smallest town in the world.
-Make sure to pass by the 7 km-long Glagolitic Sculpture Trail: 11 lonely but intriguing monuments paying tribute to the monks who ensured the survival of this alphabet that was in use in Slavic liturgy until the 18th century.
-You then drive back via the mountain village of Buzet, also a truffle town and the old administrative capital of the Venetians.
-Finally, you continue on to Toplice and Momjan, a medieval village where you can possibly taste one of the region's best Muscat wines.
+Time for the highlight of your trip.
+You’ll drive via the hilltop fortified village of Grožnjan, with its ochre-coloured houses, narrow streets and little squares, to Motovun, a medieval town, and Livade, a farming village and important ‘truffle centre’.
+Even in ancient times, Roman emperors wanted only these truffles on their plates...
+An annual truffle fair is still held here every year.
+In the afternoon, near Beram, you can admire the extraordinary frescoes in the Gothic chapel of St Mary of the Slabs.
+You continue on to Hum, which prides itself on being the smallest town in the world.
+Be sure to take a stroll along the 7 km-long Glagolitic sculpture trail: 11 solitary yet intriguing monuments paying tribute to the monks who ensured the survival of this alphabet, which remained in use in the Slavic liturgy until the 18th century.
+You then drive back via the mountain village of Buzet, also a truffle-growing area and the former administrative capital of the Venetians.
+Finally, you continue on to Toplice and Momjan, a medieval village where you can sample one of the region’s finest Muscat wines.

 Day 7: Poreč

-Poreč is Istria's most famous holiday resort.
-The old town centre sits on a 400-metre-long and 200-metre-wide peninsula, Sveta Nikola.
-Here in this old part of town, beautiful Venetian palaces adorn the harbour fronts, but it is especially the St Euphrasius Basilica, a gem of Byzantine splendour and declared a Unesco world heritage site, that makes a visit more than worthwhile.
+Poreč is Istria’s most famous holiday resort.
+The old town is situated on a 400-metre-long and 200-metre-wide peninsula, Sveta Nikola.
+Here in this old quarter, beautiful Venetian palaces adorn the harbourfront, but it is above all the Basilica of St Euphrasius, a gem of Byzantine splendour and a UNESCO World Heritage Site, that is well worth a visit.

-If your schedule permits, you can make another stopover at Slovenia's most beautiful coastal town, Piran.
-It is located at the tip of a peninsula, surrounded by city walls.
-Apart from fishing, salt from the nearby Sečovlje basins has been the main source of income for centuries; the excellent 'fleur de sel' salt is still available.
-After a final moment of adventuring, it's time to drop off your rental car and return home with a suitcase full of great memories.
+If your schedule allows, make a stop-off at Slovenia’s most beautiful coastal town, Piran.
+It is situated at the very tip of a small peninsula, surrounded by city walls.
+Apart from fishing, salt from the nearby Sečovlje salt pans has been the main source of income for centuries; the excellent ‘fleur de sel’ salt is still available.
+After a final moment of exploration, it’s time to return your hire car and head home with a suitcase full of wonderful memories.

 Why book with Caractère?